mohitsaxenaknoldus/git-machete/docs/source/cli_help/reapply.rst

     git machete reapply [-f|--fork-point=<fork-point-commit>]

 Interactively rebase the current branch on the top of its computed fork point.
-The chunk of the history to be rebased starts at the automatically computed fork point of the current branch by default, but can also be set explicitly by `--fork-point`.
+The chunk of the history to be rebased starts at the automatically computed fork point of the current branch by default, but can also be set explicitly by :bash:`--fork-point`.
-See `git machete help fork-point` for more details on meaning of the "fork point".
+See :bash:`git machete help fork-point` for more details on meaning of the "fork point".

 Note: the current reapplied branch does not need to occur in the definition file.

-Tip: `reapply` can be used for squashing the commits on the current branch to make history more condensed before push to the remote, but there is also dedicated `squash` command that achieves the same goal without running `git rebase`.
+Tip: :bash:`reapply` can be used for squashing the commits on the current branch to make history more condensed before push to the remote, but there is also dedicated :bash:`squash` command that achieves the same goal without running :bash:`git rebase`.

 Options:
   -f, --fork-point=<fork-point-commit>    Specifies the alternative fork point commit after which the rebased part of history is meant to start.